Charity reveals ‘shocking’ spend of less than 1 per cent on public mental health

-- Local authorities spend on average less than 1 per cent of their public health budget on mental health
+- Local authorities spend on average less than 1% of their public health budget on mental health

 - 13 local authorities spent nothing at all on preventing mental health problems this year